dfo-pacific-science/salmon-data-standards/templates/README.md

 # **Readme: Instructions for Completing the Data Dictionary Spreadsheet**

+TODO: Refine: note that the data dictionary templates first row is metadata and the second row is the column name.

 This guide is designed to help you fill out the data dictionary spreadsheet accurately.
 This data dictionary plays a crucial role in defining and standardizing dataset variables, improving data integration, and ensuring clarity for future use.

 Below, you will find detailed instructions for each column in the spreadsheet.